Cashflow Quadrant by Robert Kiyosaki

 • Money works for you

-• Minimal comparative risk if done right
+• Minimal risk if done right

-• Invests into B-type systems only
+• Invests in B-type systems only

-• Are you Self-Employed or Business Owner?
+• Self-Employed vs Business Owner

 Cashflow Quadrant Diagram